lepoco/wpfui/README.md

 ## 📖 Documentation
 Documentation can be found at https://wpfui.lepo.co/.
 We also have a [tutorial](https://wpfui.lepo.co/documentation/tutorial) over there for newcomers.

+## 🚧 Development
+If you want to propose a new functionality or submit a bugfix, create a [Pull Request](https://github.com/lepoco/wpfui/compare/development...development) for the branch [development](https://github.com/lepoco/wpfui/tree/development).

 ## 📐 How to use?
 First, your application needs to load custom styles, add in the **MyApp\App.xaml** file: